Home Health Agencies: It’s time to prepare for the new Discharge Function Score!

 If you think you have plenty of time to switch gears, think again.
 The baseline year for reporting the Discharge Function Score is 2023 — so your OASIS documentation is already making a difference for your score and VBP reimbursement.

 CMS has stated that home health agencies need to place more emphasis on Section GG, especially the “activity not assessed” items.
-This webinar will provide the latest guidance and strategies for improving Section GG accuracy so your agency can prepare for the new VBP measure.
+This webinar provides the latest guidance and strategies for improving Section GG accuracy so your agency can prepare for the new VBP measure.

 What you’ll learn: